 - Detailers who work for somebody else – probably don’t expect you to tip them, but they’ll be delighted if you do.

 As I already said, there’s no rule on tipping anyone, especially car detailers.
 If you think that 15% isn’t enough for some auto detailing service, you can always give more, and vice versa.

-I like to tip a car detailer based on the following things:
+I like to tip a car detailer based on the following:

 - Products they’re using – if you realize that detailers use high-quality products, which reduce their profit, it’s excellent to tip them because of that.

-- Level of details – some car detailers have exceptional attention to details, and they’ll clean your vehicle even more than expected.
+- Level of detail – some car detailers have exceptional attention to detail, and they’ll clean your vehicle even more than expected.
 That deserves some extra tip for them, at least in my opinion.